Welcome to the documentation of eDisGo!¶

 - Heuristic grid-supportive battery storage integration

-Currently, a method to optimize the flexibility that can be provided by electric vehicles through controlled charging and V2G is implemented.
+Currently, a method to optimize the flexibility that can be provided by electric vehicles through controlled charging is being implemented.
 Prospectively, demand side management and reactive power management will be included.

 See Getting started for the first steps.
 A deeper guide is provided in Usage details.
 Methodologies are explained in detail in Features in detail.
 For those of you who want to contribute see Notes to developers and the API reference.